zmaher/zmaher.github.io/_pages/research.md

 Maher, Z. and Edwards, J. (2019).
 Changes in attitudes toward variation in teachers of a code-switching curriculum.
 New Ways of Analyzing Variation.
 Eugene, OR. ([View materials](https://umd.app.box.com/s/i6t0rcx0pgqgf7irhkeov002ccdmhxi4))

 Erskine, M., Z. Maher, and J. Edwards (2019).
-"Dialect mismatch influences sentence emph{not} lexical comprehension in young children."
+"Dialect mismatch influences sentence *not* lexical comprehension in young children."
 Symposium for Research in Child Language Disorders.